giuliofantuzzi/BSc-thesis/parameters/README.md

 Notice that *DC_static_parameters$att* and *DC_static_parameters$def* are named arrays of length *n*, while *DC_static_parameters$home* and *DC_static_parameters$rho* are single (named) values.

 ## Dixon-Coles dinamic model
-The parameters of Dixon-Coles dinamic model follow a more complex structure.
+Parameters of Dixon-Coles dinamic model follow a more complex structure.
 Since these parameters are dinamic, they were estimated in association to each matchday over the 2nd half of the league.
 In addition to that, this model considers a time-decay parameter $\xi$.
 Its estimation requires a different approach (see `../xi_profile_loglike.R` ):  parameters $\alpha,\beta,\gamma,\rho$, besides being associated to a particular matchday, are also associated to a particular value of $\xi$.
 For this reason, it was convenient to proceed as follows:

 - iterate over the different matchdays;
 - in each iteration, iterate over the different values of $\xi$;